 Winters in northern Wisconsin are very cold, but Emelie had outgrown her winter coat.
 Her father did not have enough money to buy her a new one.
 Emilie’s walk to school each day lasted fifteen minutes, which is long enough to develop frostbite.
 During that winter, Emelie remembered, she was very unhappy.

 Every day after school Emelie worked for a wealthy couple named Mr. and Mrs Burt who lived a few blocks from her high school.
-This was lucky, because when the Mrs. Burt learned that Emelie had no winter coat, she asked her husband to get a coat from the Winter Frolic Committee.
+This was lucky, because when Mrs. Burt learned that Emelie had no winter coat, she asked her husband to get a coat from the Winter Frolic Committee.

 The Winter Frolic was a winter sports festival local businessmen organized for the town of Wausau.
 The Frolic only occurred intermittently during the Great Depression, but during the late 1920s, the festival drew crowds from across the state.
 During the Depression, the Winter Frolic Committee must have done some local relief work that included clothing drives.